agama-project/agama/doc/auto_storage.md

 }
 ```

-## Partitions needed for Booting
+## Partitions Needed for Booting

-When relying on the Agama proposal (see below), there are some options to configure whether (and
+Using a `boot` entry makes it possible to configure whether (and where, using an alias) Agama
-where) Agama should calculate and create the extra partitions needed for booting.
+should calculate and create the extra partitions needed for booting.

-If the proposal is not used, Agama will always try to calculate and create those partitions taking
-the location of the root file system as a reference.
-That's the same approach that AutoYaST has
-followed for years.
+## Keeping an Existing File System or Encryption Layer

+The entries for both `encryption` and `filesystem` contain a flag `reuse` with a default value of
+false.
+It can be used in combination with `search` to specify the device must not be re-encrypted
+or re-formatted.

+## Deleting and Shrinking Existing Devices

+The storage proposal must make possible to define what to do with existing partitions and logical
+volumes.
+Even with existing MD RAIDs or LVM volume groups.

+In order to provide the same capabilities than the Guided proposal (see below) it must be possible
+to specify that a given partition (or LVM logical volume) must be:

+  - Deleted if needed to make space for the newly defined devices
+  - Deleted in all cases
+  - Shrunk to the necessary size to make space for new devices
+  - Shrunk to a given size, maybe a range, in all cases (not really possible in the current Guided
+    Proposal)

+It would be desirable to have the possibility of expressing some combinations of the above, like
+"try to shrink it to make space but proceed to delete it if shrinking it is not enough".

+For partitions that are marked to be deleted (either mandatory or on demand), it makes no sense to
+specify any other usage (like declaring a file system on it).
+But resizing a partition is more on
+the grey area.
+Often some partitions or logical volumes are resized only to make space for the
+declared devices.
+But since resizing is not a destructive operation it can also make sense to
+declare a given partition must be resized and then formatted.

+The exact syntax to specify all the possible actions is still under discussion.
+The current document
+shows how a `delete` attribute could be used in combination with `search` to specify the devices to
+delete.
+An alternative could be to have separate section for each device to specify how to delete
+and/or shrink its partitions or logical volumes, instead of integrating that information into the
+corresponding `partitions` or `logical_volumes` attributes.

 ## Using the Automatic Proposal

-Agama can rely on the process known as Guided Proposal to calculate all the needed partitions, LVM
+On the first implementations, Agama can rely on the process known as Guided Proposal to calculate
-devices and file systems based on some general product settings and some user preferences.
-That
+all the needed partitions, LVM devices and file systems based on some general product settings and
-mechanism can also be used as part of the profile and will be executed as a last step, after
-processing all the explicit sections that describe devices.
+some user preferences.
+That mechanism is offered as a temporary alternative to the more descriptive
+syntax explained at previous sections of this document and it's implemented via a `guided` section

-The `guided` section conforms to the following specification.
+that conforms to the following specification.

 ```
 Guided